malvikapatel/wildfire-detector/README.md

 **Technical Challenges**
 1. Training the AI Model: Teaching the AI model to understand temperature and humidity data and use that information to assess the risk levels for wildfires in the area.
-This involves developing algorithms that can accurately classify the risk as low, medium, or high based on the input data, contributing to the safety and preparedness of the community.
+This involves developing a simple neutal network algorithm that can accurately classify the risk as low, medium, high, extreme or alert based on the input data, contributing to the safety and preparedness of the community.

 2. Setting Up Firebase: Ensuring that Firebase functions properly for our project.